firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 ### Overview

-You can receive notifications for incoming transactions and other asynchronous events using a notification mechanism that allows you to specify a webhook URL or your own Amazon SQS queue.
-You can register for specific types of events.
+You can be notified of incoming transactions and other asynchronous events.
+For this we use a notification mechanism that allows you to specify a webhook URL or your own Amazon SQS queue to register for specific types of events.

 >**Please Note:<br>**
 >This feature is designed to help you monitor resources across the entire Form3 API.
 Some examples and parameters in this section may not apply to single-scheme integrations.